Selecting a User ID in LTI®

 So there are choices of how to implement a user ID when developing a tool provider LTI integration and that choice will depend upon the circumstances of each case.
 Hopefully the above discussion will help you identify the one which is most appropriate to your case, and appreciate some of the pro's and con's in making this choice.

-IMS provides numerous resources for enabling your application to use LTI.
-Once you complete your LTI development you should apply for IMS certification.
-Certification testing is available to IMS Members and will ensure that your products utilizes LTI correctly.
+1EdTech provides numerous resources for enabling your application to use LTI.
+Once you complete your LTI development you should apply for 1EdTech certification.
+Certification testing is available to 1EdTech Members and will ensure that your products utilizes LTI correctly.